grafana/writers-toolkit/docs/sources/writing-guide/topic-types/index.md

 ## Tasks

-A _task_ topic lists the steps to take to produce an intended outcome.
+A _task_ topic lists the steps a user takes to produce an intended outcome.
 Tasks tell a user _how_ to do something.

 When readers read tasks, they are looking for action-oriented documentation to achieve a specific goal.
-This type of content will typically include numbered steps that the reader can follow to achieve that goal.
+This type of content includes numbered steps that the reader can follow to achieve that goal.

 ### Task structure

 A _task_ topic includes the following elements:

-**Topic title:** Write a task topic with a verb + object combination.
+**Topic title:** Write a task topic title with a verb + object combination.

 **Introduction:** Add an introduction to describe what the task is and why it’s important to the end user.